-Hello, I’m Moragh.
-My name is Gaelic and is pronounced Mora, and I live in the UK.
+My name is Moragh.
+The name is Gaelic and is pronounced Mora.
+I live in the UK.

 Ever since I returned from my first solo trip to the USA in 2007, a friend has been nagging me to write a book about my travels.
 Many trips later, I am finally doing something about it.

-I puzzled for a long time about how to tackle this task and I have finally settled on the idea of writing a series of short stories about the many adventures I’ve had, and some of the people I’ve met, during my trips.
+I puzzled for a long time about how to tackle this task.
+I have finally settled on the idea of writing a series of short stories about the many adventures I’ve had, and some of the people I’ve met, during my trips.

 I’d like to share with you my journey as I write these stories.
-Any comments or questions you have as you read these stories may well trigger memories of more incidents that I could write about, so please feel free to comment.
+Any comments or questions you have as you read these stories are welcome.
+They may well trigger memories of more incidents that I could write about, so please feel free to comment.

 More about me